matthewliu96/Sudoku-Solver/README.md

 # Sudoku-Solver
 This is a sudoku solver I made for [Project Euler Problem 96](https://projecteuler.net/problem=96).
 The solver first uses contraint propagation on each square that needs to be filled in.
 If the grid cannot be solved using this strategy alone, a backtracking search algorithm is used in conjunction with the constraint propagation algorithm.
-The implementation is inspired by Peter Norvig's essay [Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html).
+The implementation is inspired by Peter Norvig's blog post [Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html).

 The data file containing the 50 puzzles in the Project Euler Problem is provided.
 The solver can be run via
 ```sh